-Come spend Summer 2018 with WVU’s Department of Communication Studies!
-For the sixth year in a row, we are sponsoring a summer-long study abroad in Germany - the Heart of Europe.
+Come spend Summer 2019 with WVU’s Department of Communication Studies!
+We are sponsoring a summer-long study abroad in Germany - the Heart of Europe.
 The SPICE program, hosted by Universität Erfurt, will feature courses wrapped around travel excursions to Bruges, Berlin, and various places throughout Europe.

 - Communication Ethics

 - Global Communication Campaigns

 Spring Break 2019: Tokyo, JapanApply online now, at https://wvuabroad.wvu.edu/index.cfm?FuseAction=Programs.ViewProgramAngular&id=10251 .
 For more details, contact Dr. Jaime Banks at email@example.com.

 NOTE: As of 13 November 2018, the Spring Break 2019 program is now full.